Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

 ![](request-response.drawio.svg)

+So your browser, the client, requests a file from the server.
+The server responds with the requested file.

 Your browser will then read the response and interpret the HTML.
 The HTML file will contain links to other resources such as image files (pictures), CSS files and JavaScript files.
 Your browser will just keep on requesting whatever it needs until it can draw the website.

 ## Terminology